Daryl Dixon: Season 10

-Months later, Daryl watches with growing concern as Carol grows obsessed with killing Alpha and avenging Henry; at one point, he is forced to stop her from attacking Alpha directly.
+Months later, Daryl watches with growing concern how Carol obsesses over killing Alpha and avenging Henry; at one point, he is forced to stop her from attacking Alpha directly.
 Carol and Daryl set out to destroy Alpha's walker horde, but after Carol captures a Whisperer, Daryl suspects that she is motivated more by revenge than by protecting the community.
 He nevertheless helps her and several other Kingdom and Hilltop residents pursue Alpha, who lures them into a cave and traps them.
 Daryl and most of the others escape, and he saves Carol's life.
 Negan gets close to Alpha and kills her on Carol's orders; it is left ambiguous whether Daryl knew about it.

 Beta rallies a huge herd of walkers to attack the community's new headquarters, an abandoned hospital, but Daryl sneaks through the horde and leads it away using a wagon and loud music.
 The Whisperers destroy the makeshift sound system, forcing Daryl's group to infiltrate the horde and kill the Whisperers one by one.
 Daryl wounds Beta, who is consumed by the walkers, while Lydia and Carol lead the horde over a cliff.

 The episode "Find Me" establishes via flashbacks that, five years earlier, Daryl had gone to live by himself in the woods after Rick's apparent death.
 One day, Daryl found a dog in an empty cabin; the dog's owner, Leah, thought he was trying to rob her, and held him at gunpoint.
 She set him free eventually, and they had occasional, random meetings until they became a couple.
 They were together for 10 months, but Daryl could not decide whether to commit to her or his community, and she left after they had an argument.
 Daryl wrote Leah a note asking her to find him and put it in a secret compartment, and left to reunite with Carol and Henry.

 In the present, Daryl returns to the cabin in hopes of finding Leah, and Carol follows him.
 The cabin is empty, but the secret compartment has been opened, giving Daryl hope that Leah read his note and is trying to find him.
 Carol tells Daryl to let Leah go, angering him; they get into an argument in which he blames her for the apparent death of Connie, one of their community members (he is unaware that she is still alive).
 The two wash their hands off each other and go their separate ways.